cmkerner20/sailing_app/Readme.md

         * Other features should be removed.

 Understand what the estimator is predicting as in what categories it is bad at predicting.  -->

+Questions
+* is the frequency all the same of the data? points per secob d